zrythm/zrythm/HACKING.md

 ## Line Length
 We keep lines within 60 characters.
-This works nicely with 4 columns of files open simultaneously in a tiled editor like vim, but if you find this difficult to work with < 80 characters is acceptable too.
+This works nicely with 4 columns of files open simultaneously in a tiled editor, but if you find this difficult to work with < 80 characters is acceptable too.